Israel says killed Hamas chief Sinwar in Gaza

 Israel on Thursday launched strikes on the south Lebanese city of Tyre, where the militant group and its allies hold sway.

-The military said on Thursday that five soldiers were killed in combat in southern Lebanon, but it did not specify when the deaths occurred.
+The military said five soldiers were killed in combat in southern Lebanon, taking to 19 the number of troop deaths announced since Israel began raids into Lebanon last month.

-Israel also issued evacuation warnings for civilians in parts of Lebanon's eastern Bekaa Valley, a Hezbollah stronghold.
+Israel also issued evacuation warnings for civilians in parts of Lebanon's eastern Bekaa Valley, a Hezbollah stronghold, where the official National News Agency reported strikes late Thursday.

-The war has drawn in other Iran-aligned armed groups, while Tehran on October 1 conducted a missile strike on Israel, for which Israel has vowed to retaliate, sparking concern that what is already a war on multiple fronts could morph into an all-out regional conflict.
+The war has drawn in other Iran-aligned armed groups, while Tehran on October 1 conducted a missile strike on Israel, for which Israel has vowed to retaliate.

 In northern Gaza's Jabalia, two hospitals said Israeli air strikes on a school sheltering displaced people killed at least 14 people.